dhasuda/Bazel-and-K8s/Bazel+K8s_tutorial.md

 ### Step 2: adding an image

-Let's start by adding a image source code to the monorepo.
+Let's start by adding an image source code to the monorepo.
 I'll organize it into the `images` folder.
 Furthermore, if you already took a look at the [rules_docker](https://github.com/bazelbuild/rules_docker/#setup), you may have seen that they propose a new way of generating the image that doesn't require a Dockerfile.
 But since our team at VTEX is already used to creating Dockerfiles and we don't really have experience with translating it to `rules_docker`, we came up with a more generic approach.
 In our solution, we managed to use `rules_docker`, but still using a Dockerfile to generate de image.